 Source: Challenger Year-End Report 2025, CNBC

-If 2025 was alarming, 2026 is starting worse.
+If 2025 was alarming, 2026 is rewriting the playbook.
 January 2026 saw approximately 108,000 layoff announcements—a 118% increase over January 2025 and the highest January total since 2009.

 Tech Sector: Ground Zero Keeps Getting Deeper